 If we consider equality and equal responsibility in a family then the husband cannot be over demanding from a wife and need to share household responsibilities.
-If that is not possible then they may consider taking help of electrical equipment to reduce the household workload.
+If that is not possible then they may consider taking the help of electrical equipment to reduce the household workload.
 However, the families having children it may not be possible.
 No electronic gadget can replace a mother’s love or care.
 Even keeping an ayaa may not be good for the family.

 So it is seen that for the cases where children are involved the alimony or maintenance need to be looked into differently.
-But the modern society has seen a different problem even in the families with children.
+But modern society has seen a different problem even in families with children.

-Many a times husbands find out that their wife having an illicit relationship and many of these wives carry child outside their marriage.
+Many times husbands find out that their wife having an illicit relationship and many of these wives carry child outside their marriage.
 Most of the time even though the husband comes to know that he is forced to pay maintenance for the child or the wife and our legal system take many years even to come to any logical conclusion.
 The problem in these cases is these housewives become eligible for maintenance and alimony simply because they don’t have employability in the job market.
 MRAs say if they were doing household work (cooking etc.) she can still work as a cook or an ayaa somewhere to support herself because no one can be made to depend on another person for lifelong as that will adversely affect our economy.
-This is because if we don’t consider the behavior of a wife in a marital relationship marriage will only be extortion tool for these unscrupulous women who will opt for free lunch called marriage while they continue their unchaste behavior.
+This is because if we don’t consider the behaviour of a wife in a marital relationship marriage will only be extortion tool for these unscrupulous women who will opt for free lunch called marriage while they continue their unchaste behaviour.

 It is thus observed that the discussion of alimony is not easy.
 Also, lifelong support for a spouse only creates an adverse impact to the economy and if the man is asked to pay maintenance always it creates a group of people (men) who only works like slave while few women enjoy the free lunch provided by patriarchy.
 This system of free alimony to women also undermines the effort of the women who works hard and takes up responsibility both at work and at home.
 It undermines the women who spend years in a marital bond and worked for the prosperity of her family and the benefits of the work done by these women go to the unscrupulous criminal women simply because of marriage.
-Moreover, when the money given by the woman to a man is considered as dowry and a crime how can alimony be even considered legal and as a right?
+Moreover, when the money given by the woman to a man is considered as dowry and crime, how can alimony be even considered legal and as a right?
 Because both dowry and alimony are in fact two sides of the same coin.

 If you think this article was a useful read for you, please share this with others and spread this knowledge.
 You may also want to check my other articles as all of them are equally interesting.
 If you are outrageous and think this is biased then still you share with others to have a healthy discussion on this topic.
 My blog is open to the feminists to share their free opinion as well.